Do you have questions about recording and storing your calls with CallVault? Good news — we have answers!

 - Technical Questions

-When do CMS’ Medicare call rules go into effect?
+When did Centers for Medicare & Medicaid Services’ (CMS’) Medicare call rules go into effect?

 These rules went into effect on October 1, 2022.

-Are the recording rules set by the Centers for Medicare & Medicaid Services (CMS) or the FMO (such as Ritter?)
+Are the recording rules set by CMS or the FMO (such as Ritter?)

 The rule is set by CMS.
 Ritter’s interpretations of the rule are informed by those of the carriers we contract with.
 As your FMO, Ritter is interested in providing you tools, resources, and support to comply with all CMS guidelines.